tolkiana/liquibase-demo/README.md

 # Spring Boot with Liquibase and R2DBC

-This is a Demo project which purpose is to showcase a small service which uses [Liquibase](https://www.liquibase.org/) for a tutorial I'm writing.
+This is a Demo project which purpose is to showcase a small service which uses [Liquibase](https://www.liquibase.org/) for a [tutorial I wrote](https://tolkiana.com/managing-database-migrations-with-liquibase-and-spring-boot/).
 During the making of this project I wanted to also try a Reactive approach to connect with the Database by using [R2DBC](https://spring.io/projects/spring-data-r2dbc).

 The API reads from a database with the following tables and relations.